ASUS-AICS/LibMultiLabel/docs/cli/nn.rst

 Our empirical analysis shows that this setting improves test results.
 If you do not want to incorporate the validation data for training, you can specify the option ``no_merge_train_val``.
 In either case, the optimization starts from scratch and runs for the number of epochs that leads to the best validation results in the hyper-parameter search.

+For more information on this section, please refer to :ref:`Parameter Selection for Neural Networks`